mendix/docs/content/en/docs/howto/extensibility/best-practices-javascript-actions.md

 #### 2.2.7 Understanding Hybrid App External Dependencies

 The Mendix hybrid app ships with a large set of plugins by default.
-For more details on default plugins, see the [November 20th, 2018 Version Upgrades](/releasenotes/mobile/hybrid-app/#upgrades-20) section of the *Hybrid App Base & Template* release notes.
+For more details on default plugins, see the [November 20th, 2018 Version Upgrades](/releasenotes/mobile/hybrid-app/#upgrades-20) section of the *Hybrid App Base and Template* release notes.

 It is also possible to add new plugins during a mobile build.